On the Convergence of Jacobian-Free Backpropagation for Optimal Control Problems with Implicit Hamiltonians: Convergence Analysis

 where $v_{\theta,x}, w_{\theta,x}$ are defined in~\eqref{eq:integrand_definitions}.
 We have that for all $\theta, x, z$, the following hold. \begin{enumerate} \item Each element in the vectors $v_{\theta,x}, w_{\theta,x}$ is integrable on $[0,T]$ with respect to $t$.
 Moreover, $v_{\theta,x},w_{\theta,x}$ are integrable on $[0,T] \times \Omega$, where $\Omega$ is the sample space of the distribution of initial conditions, $\rho$. \item $\exists \ \delta_v, \delta_w, a_v, a_w \geq 0 \text{ and }\epsilon_v > 0$ such that

 and

-where $\delta_{\theta} = \sqrt{\lambda_{-} - \gamma\lambda_{+} - \delta_{var}}\|\mathbb{E}_x[M_{\theta}v_{\theta, x}(t)]\|$ \end{enumerate} \end{assumption} Assumption~\ref{assumption:expectation_timeaverage} controls the magnitude of temporal deviations of the integrands from their time averages, which ensure that these deviations remain uniformly bounded.
-This condition captures a phenomenon specific to optimal control problems (the accumulation of gradient information over time) and does not arise in standard anslysis of SGD.
+where $\delta_{\theta} = \sqrt{\lambda_{-} - \gamma\lambda_{+} - \delta_{var}}\|\mathbb{E}_x[M_{\theta}v_{\theta, x}(t)]\|$ \end{enumerate} \end{assumption} Assumption~\ref{assumption:expectation_timeaverage} controls the magnitude of temporal deviations of the integrands from their time averages, which ensures that these deviations remain uniformly bounded.
+This condition captures a phenomenon specific to optimal control problems (the accumulation of gradient information over time) and does not arise in standard analysis of SGD.

+\begin{remark} These assumptions are related to those in~\cite{gelphman2025end}, but differ in several fundamental ways.
+In particular, the assumptions in~\cite{gelphman2025end} are imposed \emph{sample-wise}, which are significantly stronger than those considered here, where all conditions are formulated in expectation with respect to $x$.
+Moreover,~\cite{gelphman2025end} assumes the existence of uniform lower bounds on $\|h_{\theta,x}\|$ and $\sigma_{\min}(M_{\theta})$, the smallest singular value of $M_{\theta}$.
+This distinction is crucial as such lower bounds generally fail to hold at stationary points, thereby precluding convergence guarantees under those assumptions.
+For this reason, we do not impose lower bounds on $\|h_{\theta,x}\|$ or $\sigma_{\min}(M_{\theta})$ in our analysis. \end{remark}